AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/cs_elk.md

 - Logstash: A data-processing pipeline that collects data and delivers it to Elasticsearch
 - Kibana: A visualization platform built expressly for Elasticsearch

-These three together make for a great way of digesting aggregated logs from your application through visualisations.
+These three together make for a great way of digesting aggregated logs from your application through visualizations.

 ## What will we be creating?